 GeneCards Summary for SPTLC1 Gene

 SPTLC1 (Serine Palmitoyltransferase, Long Chain Base Subunit 1) is a Protein Coding gene.
-Diseases associated with SPTLC1 include sensory neuropathy type 1 and hereditary sensory neuropathy.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
+Diseases associated with SPTLC1 include neuropathy, hereditary sensory and autonomic, type ia and dnmt1-related dementia, deafness, and sensory neuropathy.
+Among its related pathways are Metabolism and Sphingolipid metabolism.
 GO annotations related to this gene include pyridoxal phosphate binding and serine C-palmitoyltransferase activity.

 UniProtKB/Swiss-Prot for SPTLC1 Gene